pcingola/SnpEff/src/docs/snpeff/cansersamples.md

 5. Finally, this is what you were expecting for, the cancer comparisons.
 Since both germline and somatic are heterozygous (GT are '1/0' and '2/1'), there are 4 possible comparisons to make:
     * G vs C : This is the Somatic vs Germline we are interested in.
 SnpEff reports this one
     * G vs A : This compares ALT to REF, so it was already reported in "default mode".
 SnpEff doesn't report this one again.
-    * C vs C : This is not a variant, since both og them ar '1'.
+    * C vs C : This is not a variant, since both of them are '1'.
 SnpEff skips this one.
     * C vs A : This compares ALT to REF, so it was already reported in "default mode".
 SnpEff doesn't report this one again.

     I know is confusing, but the bottom line is that only the first comparison one makes sense, and is the one SnpEff reports.
-    So 'C -&gt; G' produces the following effect:
+    So 'C -> G' produces the following effect:

           G-C|start_lost|HIGH|OR4F5|ENSG00000186092|transcript|ENST00000335137|protein_coding|1/1|c.1A>G|p.Leu1?|1/918|1/918|1/305||

     !!! warning
         Notice the genotype field is "G-C" meaning the we produce a new reference on the fly using ALT 1 ('C') and then used ALT 2 ('G') as the variant.
 So we compare 'G' (ALT) to 'C' (REF).

-#### Cancer annotations using 'EFF' field:
+#### Cancer annotations using 'EFF' field (deprecated):

+!!! warning
+    The `EFF` field is the legacy annotation format, used with the `-classic` command line option.
+The current standard format is `ANN`.
+The following section is kept for reference only.

 Interpretation of `EFF` field cancer sample relies on 'Genotype' sub-field.
 Just as a reminder, `EFF` field has the following format: